History of Harvard Extension School: Harvard Extension School and Modern Development (1985 - Present)

 There were 452 degree recipients in the 58 years between 1910 and 1968, and 481 in the 39 between 1969 and 2008.
 Including certificates, there have been 12,464 graduates in Extension's history.
 In 2013 there were 163 undergraduate degree earners, the largest class to date, bringing the total to 5,415 graduates.
 As of 2009, the five most popular graduate programs are in government, biology, psychology, history, and English, accounting for 75% of graduates.

 By 1953, undergraduate degree holders went on to earn 16 Master of Arts degrees, 11 Masters of Education, one Bachelor of Sacred Theology, and five Doctors of Philosophy.
 Since the founding, there have been 250 students who earned an undergraduate degree at the Extension School and then an advanced degree at Harvard, including 30 doctorates.
 Approximately 10% of ALM graduates have gone on to doctorates, including 16 at Harvard.
 There have been 328 AA and AB degrees awarded to employees since TAP was started in 1978, 105 ALMs, and 166 certificates.

-Given the success students had as early as 1953 in continuing their education after earning a degree from the Extension School, Phelps said, "it would seem, therefore, that the Extension courses and the degree for which they count are each year fulfilling the educational purpose for which they were originally established."

-While there has never been an entrance exam and fees were kept as low as possible to allow as many as possible to enroll, only .18% have ever earned a degree.
-Including certificate earners, 2.5% have graduated.
-Today more degrees are awarded each year than were awarded in the first 50 years combined.

-Undergraduate

-From 1913 to 1933, students had to take 17 courses in order to earn an Associate's (equivalent of a Bachelor's) degree.
-The University Extension had been awarding Adjunct in Arts degrees since 1933, but in 1960 a new Bachelor of Arts in Extension Studies was created to replace it.
-To earn one required meeting same standards as were required for a Bachelor of Arts degree from Harvard College, but it was designed for specifically for adult learners.
-In 1971 an associate degree was established, and the following year bachelor's degrees were awarded with honors.

-In 1963 the first bachelor's degrees were first awarded to 14 students, the largest class yet, and the total number of graduates rose to 299.
-This number would grow to 1,000 in 1976, and in 1982 the graduating class rose to more than 100 students for the first time.

-Throughout the 1950s and 1960s the University Extension was strictly a liberal arts program with no intention of offering professional programs.
-In 1971, however, it was recognized that "our charter is too narrow, our staff too small" for what the world needed in that day and age, and a committee was appointed by President Derek Bok to review the "structure and purpose of Extension."